pEacill/minigrep/README.md

 # minigrep

-A minigrep implementation for learning rust
+A minigrep implementation for learning rust.
+Only a simple file search function is implemented.